xwjcool123/BlockTunerMod/README.md

 ### How to Use BlockTuner

-`Ctrl` + Right clock on a note block to open tuning UI.
-Placing a note block while holding `Ctrl` also opens tuning UI automatically.
+`Ctrl` + Right clock on a note block to open up tuning UI.
+Placing a note block while holding `Ctrl` also opens the UI automatically.

 `Ctrl` to show the note of the note block at crosshair.